 Domestic Violence Project (DV)

 The Domestic Violence project began in 1997 and provides legal representation to address the legal needs of Vermont victims of domestic violence, dating violence, sexual assault, and stalking in final relief from abuse proceedings primarily in Windsor and Orange counties.
 This project serves as a no-cost resource to survivors of domestic violence, individuals and families that would not otherwise be able to access legal services.
 The project also provides training to domestic violence and rape crisis advocates.

 VLAP was established in 2014 to provide pro bono legal assistance to Vermont’s military veteran population.
 The project represents veterans with state civil law issues in Windsor and Orange counties, as well as on a statewide basis in matters concerning veterans law-specific issues, such as appeals from the denial of VA benefits and discharge upgrades.
 VLAP also assists veterans with debtor issues such as bankruptcy relief, foreclosure defense, and consumer protection.
 Through ongoing outreach to community partners, VLAP continues to develop awareness of veterans’ needs and advocate for adequate services.

-Additionally, The South Royalton Legal Clinic provides assistance to low-income residents of Windsor and Oranges Counties by offering legal information on a variety of civil issues.
+Additionally, The South Royalton Legal Clinic provides assistance to low-income residents of Windsor and Orange Counties by offering legal information on a variety of civil issues.
 Types of cases include family matters (divorce; separation; parentage; child support); representation of juveniles committed to state custody as Children in Need of Services (CHINS); landlord/tenant law; bankruptcy and consumer matters; wills and guardianships; and family law assistance to prisoners.